lhr-solar/BPS/Docs/source/Overview/software-overview.rst

 The RTOS ensures that safety critical tasks will not be blocked by non-safety critical tasks.

-We use the Micrium uC/OS-III RTOS.
+We use the `Micrium uC/OS-III RTOS <https://docs.silabs.com/micrium/latest/micrium-general-concepts/>`__.

 Applications (Apps)
 ===================

 The BPS Apps consist of threads/tasks and functions that interpret measurements.
-The following tasks make up the BPS' engine:
+The following tasks make up the BPS' engine and are shown from highest to lowest priority:

 - Initialization Task
 - :ref:`Fault State <Fault State Task: Manthan Upadhyaya>`